Welcome! You've found this usage guide for the Sanger-ToL pipelines. Well done!

 .

-(the front page of this pipeline on GitHub).
-Here, we’ll show an example using Docker
+There are a few container options listed in the README (the front page of this pipeline on GitHub).
+Here, we’ll show an example using Docker (the dock where all those ships full of costumes arrive):

-because its logo is an adorable whale carrying containers on its back.
+brew install dockerI personally like Docker because its logo is an adorable whale carrying containers on its back.

 And that’s it! 🍿 You now have everything prepared for our Nextflow performer to take the stage.